apache/struts-site/source/core-developers/basic-validation.md

 ```

-If you don't have this, you'll get a: "No result defined for action xxx\.xxx\.tutorial\.HellowWorld and result input" error
+If you don't have this, you'll get a: "No result defined for action xxx.xxx.tutorial.HellowWorld and result input" error.